GeoParquet Input Processing

 1. Schema Inspection & Metadata Validation

 Read the Parquet metadata without loading geometries into memory.
 Using pyarrow.parquet.read_metadata(), verify that the geometry column exists, matches the expected type (POINT, LINESTRING, POLYGON, or MULTI*), and contains valid CRS definitions.
-Reject files with missing spatial metadata, ambiguous column naming, or mismatched geo extension keys.
+Reject files with missing spatial metadata or ambiguous column naming.
 Early schema validation prevents OOM crashes and ensures consistent column ordering across distributed workers.

 2. CRS Enforcement & Reprojection

 Web tile engines universally require EPSG:4326 (WGS84) longitude/latitude coordinates.
 If the source CRS differs, apply a deterministic transformation using pyproj or geopandas.to_crs().
 Always validate the transformation bounds and handle edge cases near the antimeridian or polar regions.
-For high-performance environments, DuckDB’s spatial extension can execute CRS transformations in parallel across row groups, significantly reducing wall-clock time compared to single-threaded Python loops.
+For high-performance environments, DuckDB’s spatial extension can execute CRS transformations in parallel across row groups.

 3. Geometry Sanitization & Topology Repair